Kansas Incorporation, LLC, and Not-for-Profit Information

 Annual Requirements

-Kansas Not-for-profit corporations will be required to file an annual report every year with the Department of State.
+Kansas Not-for-profit corporations will be required to file a Biennial Report by April 15th (1st due 2 years after formation) every 2 years with the Department of State.
 The statement will request updated information on the name and address of the chief executive officer, the principal executive office, and the address for service of process.
 The report is due the 4th month following the tax year end starting the first formation year and can be filed online.
 The State sends notices to principal office address on record 3 months before due date.
 Failure to file the annual report may result in the company becoming inactive.

 Assumed Name DBA